-- Did you tailor your content for your region and its dialect?
-Perhaps it’s time for a multilingual site if you want to cater to more groups.
+- Did you tailor your content for your region and local dialect?
+Perhaps you are ready for a multilingual site to cater to more language groups.

 - How often do people share your pages?
-Launching a campaign can help.
+Launching a campaign may help.

-A hard truth: You’ll never know exactly what search engines expect of you.
-Google and other entities never provide guidelines of how exactly they rate pages; This would give fraudsters more resources to manipulate the system.
+Google and all other search entities never provide a clear guidelines on how web pages are rated.
+This would only give fraudsters the opportunity to manipulate the system.

-Do you want to get started on optimizing your site and enjoying the benefits of reaching a larger audience?
-Our Singapore SEO expert can help you with that.
+Are you ready to start optimizing your site and enjoy the numbers of benefits in reaching a larger audience?
+Our Singapore SEO expert can help you.